 Accept or Decline Aid

 We encourage students to make a decision on their aid offer as quickly as possible to ensure everything is ready for the upcoming academic year.
-Accepting aid is not a commitment to attend, and students can always choose to reduce or cancel previously accepted aid later.
+Accepting aid is not a commitment to attend WVU, and students can always choose to reduce or cancel previously accepted aid later.

-- How do I accept or decline my offered aid?
+How do I view and accept or decline my offered aid?

-- What if I need to reduce or decline aid I previously accepted?
+What if I need to adjust aid I previously accepted?

-How Do I Accept or Decline My Offered Aid?
+How Do I View and Accept or Decline My Offered Aid?

 - The next step depends on if you are a newly admitted student who hasn't enrolled in classes or a continuing/current student at WVU.
 Continuing students can move on to Step 4.
 For newly admitted students:

 - Select the campus you have been admitted to from the options listed

 - Click on the "Financial Aid Information" button